 An investment in shares of our common stock involves a high degree of risk and may be considered speculative.
-You should carefully consider the information found in "Risk Factors" before deciding to invest in shares of our common stock.
+You should carefully consider the information found in "Risk Factors" in this prospectus before deciding to invest in shares of our common stock.
 The following are some of the risks you will take in investing in our shares: